yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The **Travel** action is still required to _leave_ the current area, even if it has been completely explored.

 ### Supply
-- The party gathers food and water.
+- Characters can hunt, fish, or forage for food, each participant collecting 1d4 rations worth (maximum 3 qty per slot).
-- Characters can hunt, fish, or forage for food, each participant collecting 1d4 rations worth.
+- A character with relevant experience or equipment increases the supplies discovered by one or two steps (i.e. 1d4 becomes 1d6, etc.).
-- A character with relevant foraging, hunting, or fishing experience increases the supplies **they** discover by one or two steps (i.e. 1d6 or 1d8).
+- The party may encounter homes and small villages, spending a **watch** to fully resupply.

 ### Make Camp
 - The party stops to set up camp in the wilds.
 Each party member (and their mounts) consume a ration.
 - A **lookout rotation** is set so that the party can sleep unmolested.
 At least 3 rotations are necessary to ensure that all party members can rest.
 A smaller party may need to risk sleeping unguarded, or switch off sleeping over multiple days (see [**Sleep**](#sleep)).
 - Party members that were able to rest remove all of **Fatigue** from their inventory.

 ## Tables

 ### Weather